If delivering high-quality, patient-centred care is up your street, then palliative medicine could be the specialty for you.

 Find out more about palliative medicine and the services delivered by the specialty on Medical Care – the RCP’s online guide to service design.

 Queries regarding the progress of a submitted application should be directed to the lead recruiter for this specialty.
-The lead recruiter for palliative medicine in round 1 2018 is West Midlands.
+The lead recruiter for palliative medicine in 2020 is West Midlands.

 |Health Education West Midlands|